DaisukeNagata/RecordARFace/README.md

 ## Introduction

-0.5 ~ I added the input program of the keyboard with my eyes.
+Version 0.5 ~ I added the input program of the keyboard with my eyes.
 To change the mode of AR, please light the space, then track your face and eyes.

+Version 0.6 ~ Added the ability to make web transitions from a point of view.
+Please refer to the gif animation for the behavior of the scroll

 It is in the sample ViewDidload.